 Women Marines Association, Ohio-3 Florence Jelsma Fawley chapter, a veterans association specifically for women Marines, meets quarterly in the Columbus-Dayton area.
 For information, email email@example.com.

 Urban Beekeepers of Central Ohio, 7 to 8:30 p.m. the second Thursday of every month at St. Andrew Presbyterian Church, 1450 E. Dublin-Granville Road, Columbus.
 Membership for calendar year is $10.
 Participants will learn from expert speakers, view demonstrations and join in activities.
-For more information, email email@example.com.
+Send an email to firstname.lastname@example.org.

 AmSpirit Business Connections-Port Columbus Chapter, 8 to 9 a.m.
 Tuesdays at the Brook Hollow Conference Center, 676 Brook Hollow, Gahanna.
 AmSpirit Business Connections is a national organization that assists sales representatives, entrepreneurs and professionals succeed by creating a forum where they can exchange qualified referrals with other sales representatives, entrepreneurs and professionals.
 Guests are welcome.

 AmSpirit Business Connections-New Albany/Gahanna Chapter, 7:45 a.m.
 Fridays at Scrambler Marie's, 5729 N. Hamilton Road.
 The program focuses on networking opportunities for small businesses and professionals.
-For more information, contact Dan Wolt at 614-419-9103.
+Contact Dan Wolt at 614-419-9103.

 Gahanna Historical Society, 7 p.m. on the second Wednesday of every month at 101 S. High St. Log House tours are offered from 3 to 7 p.m. on the second Wednesday of the month.
-For more information, go to gahannahistory.com.
+Visit gahannahistory .com.

 Gahanna Area Chamber of Commerce, 7:30 to 9 a.m. or 11:30 a.m. to 1 p.m. on the second Thursday of the month.
 Meetings focus on a variety of business topics and include new member introductions at breakfast meetings.
-For information, go to GahannaAreaChamber.com.
+Go to GahannaAreaChamber.com.